ilkyaa/hyper-v-force-install/README.md

 ## **How can I install it without having Windows Professional Edition ?**

-You just need to install and run in administrator the batch file, it’s simple as that.
+You just need to install and run the batch file in an administrator Terminal, it’s simple as that.